 Word cloud visualizations can be used to highlight popular values or show the frequency of text data using font size and color.
-In a word cloud chart, more prominent values are displayed with a larger font size than less prominent values.
-Color-coding can also be used to help represent the prominence of values, as described in the Style Menu Options section below.
+In a word cloud chart, more prominent values are displayed with a larger font size than the less prominent values.
+Color-coding can also be used to help represent the prominence of values, as described in the Style menu options section below.

 The word cloud chart below shows the popularity of clothing categories based on the amount of clothing sold in each category, using the Category dimension and the Order Count measure from the Order Items Explore:

-In this example, the Accessories category is the most popular value, so it is assigned the first color in the palette and is displayed with a larger font size than the other values in the chart.
-Likewise, the Jeans and Tops & Tees categories are the second and third most popular categories, so they take on the second and third colors in the palette and are also displayed with larger font sizes than less popular values.
+In this example, the Fashion Hoodies & Sweatshirts category is the most popular value, so it is assigned the first color in the palette and is displayed with a larger font size than the other values in the chart.
+Likewise, the Shorts and Active categories are the second and third most popular categories, so they take on the second and third colors in the palette and are also displayed with larger font sizes than the less popular values.

 To create a word cloud visualization, click the ellipsis (…) in the Visualization bar and choose Word Cloud.
 Then you can use the visualization options for editing word cloud charts, as described on this page.
 The visualization option menu can be accessed by clicking the gear in the upper right corner of the visualization tab.

 Word cloud charts require exactly one dimension and one measure.
 More dimensions or measures will prevent the visualization from rendering.